 - Abnormal levels of stress

 Coronary heart disease develops when the arteries supplying blood to the heart become narrow.
 It is often the cause of angina.
 Therefore, the underlying causes of angina are similar to the causes of coronary heart disease.

-Immediate causes: There are certain factors which can induce or trigger angina, depending on the type of angina.
+Immediate causes: There are certain factors that can induce or trigger angina, depending on the type of angina.

 Stable angina: Physical activity, such as walking uphill or climbing stairs, is a common trigger for stable angina.
 Other factors include emotional stress, environmental conditions such as exposure to extremely hot or cold weather, contamination with heavy meals, and smoking.